harness/developer-hub/docs/chaos-engineering/get-started/overview.md

 1. Cloud native approach to chaos engineering which supports declarative definition of experiments and Git-based chaos artifact sources (chaos-experiments-as-code).
 2. Extensive fault library and robust suite of [ready-to-use experiments](/docs/chaos-engineering/chaos-faults), with support to construct complex custom experiments with [multiple faults](/docs/chaos-engineering/features/experiments/create-complex-chaos-experiments.md) in the desired order.
-3. Centralized control plane which supports varied targets (Kubernetes-based microservices, cloud services, VMware infrastructure).
+3. Centralized control plane that supports varied targets (Kubernetes-based microservices, cloud services, VMware infrastructure).
 4. Governance enforcement for chaos experimentation using dedicated workspaces, chaos teams, and access control.
 5. Native integration with [Harness Continuous Delivery (CD) pipelines](/docs/chaos-engineering/integrations/hce-and-cd/chaos-cd.md).
 6. [Hypothesis validation using probes](/docs/chaos-engineering/features/probes/configure-and-add-probe.md) and SLO management using integration with Harness Continuous Verification (CV).
 7. Guided GameDay execution with detailed analytics and reporting based on experiment execution and application resilience.
-8. Chaos events, metrics and logs (audit and execution) to aid in the instrumentation of APM dashboards with chaos context.
+8. Chaos events, metrics, and logs (audit and execution) to aid in the instrumentation of APM dashboards with chaos context.

 ## Try Chaos Engineering today